 Per- and Polyfluoroalkyl Substances (PFAS) and Your Health

-CDC’s and ATSDR’s response to the serious public health threat caused by the COVID-19 respiratory virus pandemic includes agency guidance on social distancing—or, limiting gatherings and increasing the physical distance between people—to stop further spread of the virus.
-In compliance with this guidance, we are rescheduling many of our Per- and Polyfluoroalkyl Substances (PFAS) activities, such as community meetings and clinical office appointments.
+CDC’s and ATSDR’s response to the serious public health threat caused by the COVID-19 pandemic includes agency guidance on social distancing—or, limiting gatherings and increasing the physical distance between people—to stop further spread of the coronavirus.
+In compliance with this guidance, we paused Per- and Polyfluoroalkyl Substances (PFAS) activities, such as in-person community meetings.

 We encourage everyone to do their part by following guidelines and social distancing to stop community spread of the virus.